Because they deserve dessert too!

 “Quit your picture taking and fork them over!!”

-Anyway, I wanted to show my love for Mr. Jude since I’ve been traveling like crazy and out of the house for so many weeks.
+I made these for Jude last weekend.
 His favorite homemade peanut butter bacon dog treats sounded perfect, but I decided to change things up a bit.
 With today’s homemade peanut butter dog treats, we have an added flavor: carrot.
-Jude LOVES carrots.
-When I’m eating them, I usually get the look you see above.

-The wonderful part about these homemade peanut butter carrot dog treats is that they are super soft.
-Jude loves crunchy treats, but I think the fact that these have a completely different texture (and peanut butter, duh) is why he loves them so much.
+The wonderful part about these homemade peanut butter carrot dog treats is that they’re super soft– perfect for senior dogs or those with sensitive teeth.
+Jude loves crunchy treats, but I think he loves these so much because they have a completely different texture to regular crunchy dog treats.

 And they couldn’t be any easier to make!
-Simply combine the ingredients together in a large bowl– a one bowl recipe right here!
-Roll it out into 1/4″ thickness and use cookie cutters to make shapes.
-The size of the treats should be based on the size of your dog.
-Jude is the size of a horse, so the big treats are perfect.
+Simply combine the ingredients together in a large bowl, then the dough out to 1/4″ thickness and use cookie cutters to make shapes.
+The size of the dog treats is up to you.
+Jude’s about the size of a horse, so the big treats are perfect.
 We still break them up for him.

-Then, just bake the treats until browed.
-They may seem crunchy when you take them out of the oven, but they quickly soften up from the carrots inside.
+Bake the treats until browned.
+They’ll seem crunchy when you take them out of the oven, but they quickly soften up from the carrots inside.

 Usually I bring half the batch over to other dog parents in our neighborhood, but freezing also works.
 See my make ahead tip in the recipe! 🙂